openbaton/fm-system/README.md

 spring.datasource.password=changeme
 ```

-In case your DB is running remotely, you can specifcy a different host instead of localhost in the following property (be careful to have port 3306 open and accessible from remote):
+In case your DB is running remotely, you can specifcy a different host, instead of localhost, in the following property (be careful to have port 3306 open and accessible from remote):

 ```bash
 spring.datasource.url=jdbc:mysql://localhost:3306/faultmanagement